thanhhang1306/VietFood/README.md

   → Part 7: Appendix -- Include transcript of interview and surveys with the client.
 Link to documentation [here](https://drive.google.com/file/d/1U_cFFN4pyAuv2eTiPWhQmucSEWJqYBim/view?usp=share_link).

 ## Installation
-Run the LoginActivity.java file in app/src/main/java/com/example/vietfoodapp/LoginActivity.java in Android Studio,
+Run the LoginActivity.java file in app/src/main/java/com/example/vietfoodapp/LoginActivity.java in Android Studio.

 ## Credits
 All photographs within the application are from Unsplash or personal photographs.